svijee/kostal-dataexporter/README.md

 ![My dashboard on a sunny day in Germany](https://raw.githubusercontent.com/svijee/kostal-dataexporter/master/img/grafana-dashboard.png)

-You can import the [dashboard-postgresql.json](dashboard-postgresql.json) for PostgreSQL, [dashboard-influx.json](dashboard-influx.json) for influxdb v1 or [dashboard-influxdb2.json](dashboard-influxdb2.json) to use it in your Grafana instance.
+You can import the [dashboard-postgresql.json](dashboard-postgresql.json) for PostgreSQL or [dashboard-influxdb2.json](dashboard-influxdb2.json) to use it in your Grafana instance.

 ## Note